OpenDreamProject/OpenDream/README.md

 ## Running

+**Compiler:**
+Visual Studio users can skip to step 2.
-**Compiler:** First, the `DMStandard` folder needs to be copied from `DMCompiler` to the directory your `DMCompiler.exe` is in.
+1. First, the `DMStandard` folder needs to be copied from `DMCompiler` to the directory your `DMCompiler.exe` is in.
 The `copy_standard.bat`/`copy_standard.sh` script should move it to the correct place, and we *strongly* encourage having your IDE automatically run the script as a precompile step whenever you build `DMCompiler`.
 This is because you need to copy it over again whenever the DMStandard is edited.

-Finally, run `DMCompiler.exe` and pass any number of .dm or .dme files to compile as arguments.
+2. Run `DMCompiler.exe` and pass any number of .dm or .dme files to compile as arguments.
 Optional arguments can be found [here](https://github.com/wixoaGit/OpenDream/wiki/Compiler-Options).

 **Server:** Run `OpenDreamServer.exe` and pass the compiled JSON file you got as a result of running the compiler above as an argument like this: `--cvar opendream.json_path=C:/path/to/compiler/output.json`